What is a covenant?

 With this mindset that ancient people had surrounding covenants, you can understand how seriously God viewed the covenant he made with the people of Israel, and how the Israelites understood that relationship.

 ‘The Covenant’ is therefore a set of laws, principles and guidelines that govern our relationship with God, as human beings and as Israelites.
 Within this Covenant are a number of ‘addenda’ – parts of the covenant which update and clarify what has been given previously, but without replacing, nullifying or revoking what was previously given.
 Although they are often refered to as if they were separate covenants, in practice they are actually additions to the one, single Covenant.

 The format of ancient Middle Eastern Covenants

-Covenantal agreements or treaties took a certain format:
+Covenantal agreements or treaties throughout the ancient Middle East took a certain format:

 Now, upon reading the typical biblical covenants, the last bit – the curses – sound really nasty.
 To the modern mind, they are totally unacceptable; we do not need to cower with the threat of a whip hanging over us.
-However, one has to understand that the world that these covenants were written for was a very different one, with different values and a different view of what was acceptable or not.
+However, one has to understand that the world that these covenants were written for was a very different one, with different values and a different view of what was acceptable and not acceptable.

 A typical biblical covenant goes something like this:

 - Preamble: “I am YHVH your God,